 Social Security Appeals Council

-If the decision is still not in your favor and you disagree, the next step is to request a review by Social Security’s Appeals Council.
-Once the council reviews your case, one of two things could occur: (1) they can return it to the ALJ to review again or (2) they could agree with the judge.
-If they agree with the judge you will get a letter advising you they have decided against you.
-If the case is referred back to the ALJ you will also be notified that another hearing may be scheduled.
-However, if your claim is denied once again, your last possible appeal is done through the Federal Court.
+If an ALJ denies your appeal and you disagree with this decision, the next step is to request a review by the Social Security Appeals Council.
+Once the council reviews your case, one of two things may occur: (1) they can return it to the ALJ to review again; or (2) they could agree with the ALJ and uphold the denial of your disability claim.

 Federal Court for SSDI Appeals